SWIL-IITK/EPyT-C/README.md

 To run the code with the default values for the parameters run `run_sample.py`.
 The default values for the parameters can be found in `default_values.yaml` under `epyt_c` and the associated `README.md` file provides an explanation of the parameters.

-To run the examples first install epyt-c package using `pip install -e .` from EPyT-C folder.
+To run the examples first install epyt-c package using `pip install .` from EPyT-C folder.

 Alternatively, the sources for EPyT-C can be downloaded from the GitHub repo.
 You can clone the public repository:
 > https://github.com/SWIL-IITK/EPyT-C